perturbo-code/perturbopy/docs/source/testsuite.rst

 .. option:: --keep_preliminary

-   Save all preliminary files for ephr files calculations.
+   Save all preliminary files for ephr files calculations in the ``qe2pert.x`` testing (outputs of  Quantum Espresso and Wannier90).